jazzydog-labs/foundry-bootstrap/README.md

 ./bootstrap.sh
 ```

-The script installs Homebrew, pyenv, Python and pipx, then delegates to `orchestrate/main.py` to install everything defined in the YAML files.
+The script installs the required package manager (Homebrew on macOS or apt on Linux), pyenv, Python and pipx.
+It then delegates to `orchestrate/main.py` to install everything defined in the YAML files.
 At the end `test_setup.py` verifies the tools are available.

 ## Configuration

-- `config/brew.yaml` – Homebrew packages
+- `config/packages.yaml` – system packages with optional apt overrides
 - `config/pipx.yaml` – Python CLI tools
 - `config/npm.yaml`  – global npm packages
 - `config/pyenv_version.txt` – Python version for pyenv